 During its journey, it tears off pieces of the mantle, crust, and anything in its way.
 These fragments, known as xenoliths, provide clues about the deep Earth.
 When it finally reaches the surface, the magma erupts explosively, creating vertical pipe-like structures called kimberlite pipes—the primary sources of mined diamonds.

-These eruptions are so fast and violent that they’re over in a matter of hours, leaving behind crater-like features and a vertical pipe filled with broken rock, ash, and, if you’re lucky, diamonds.
+These eruptions are so fast and violent that they’re over in a matter of hours, leaving behind crater-like features and a vertical pipe filled with broken rock and ash.

 Kimberlite Pipes: The Diamond Hotspots